 WHAT ARE DENTAL IMPLANTS?

-Dental implants represent a common procedure of permanently replacing missing teeth without affecting neighboring teeth.
+Dental implants represent a common procedure of permanently replacing missing teeth without affecting neighbouring teeth.

-With the help of dental implants, we can fully remedy toothlessness and thus strongly improve chewing and speaking abilities as well as restore a beautiful smile.
-Implants can also serve as carriers of a fixed dental bridge or denture.
+With the help of dental implants, we can fully rectify tooth lessness and therefore strongly improve chewing and speaking abilities as well as restore a beautiful smile.
+Implants also serve as carriers for a fixed dental bridge or denture.

 What You Should Know About Dental Implants

 Dental Implant treatments involve the placement of a biocompatible metal tooth roots inside the jawbone to replace missing teeth.
 The attached crown and the abutment implant have a very similar structure to a real tooth.
 They are the best substitute to getting a multi-unit bridge or partial dentures as they can easily replace a single tooth.

 When performing a dental implant, the crown is fixed to the implant using a third piece known as the abutment.
 In certain instances, the implant is fixed to a unique attachment to limit the movement of the denture (usually the lower denture).
 Dental implants should last for many years if rightly cared for, however poor dental hygiene could affect the longevity of the implants.
 Even though implants do not decay like your regular teeth, they can still have issues regarding plaque and calculus.
 This can often lead to gum and problems such as severe pain, bleeding or infections.